LowLevelDaniel/COIL/type_system.md

 ### 4.5 Array Types

 Arrays are collections of elements with a fixed size, accessed by index.
+Array layouts and access patterns are determined at compile time.

 The array type is encoded with the element type and size in the extended attributes.